Most and Least Affordable States for Homeowners: 2026 Cost Analysis

 Prospective Homebuyers

-Consider both absolute costs and affordability when evaluating markets.
-West Virginia offers the cheapest absolute costs at $19,495 annually, but seven other states provide similar affordability despite costing $7,000 to $11,000 more because higher incomes offset higher costs.
+Look at both absolute costs and affordability when evaluating markets.
+West Virginia has the lowest absolute costs at $19,495 annually, but seven other states reach similar affordability levels despite costing $7,000 to $11,000 more, because higher incomes absorb higher costs.

 homeowner icon